wp-plugins/simple-download-monitor/readme.txt

 === Simple Download Monitor ===
 Contributors: Tips and Tricks HQ, Ruhul Amin, josh401 Donate link: http://www.tipsandtricks-hq.com
-Tags: download, downloads, count, counter, tracker, tracking, hits, logging, monitor, manager, files, media, digital, download monitor, download manager, file manager, protect downloads, download category, Requires at least: 3.0
+Tags: download, downloads, count, counter, tracker, tracking, hits, logging, monitor, manager, files, media, digital, download monitor, download manager, downloadmanager, file manager, protect downloads, download category, file tree, ajax, Requires at least: 3.0
-Tested up to: 3.8.1
+Tested up to: 3.9
-Stable tag: 2.6
+Stable tag: 2.7
 License: GPLv2 or later

 Easily manage downloadable files and monitor downloads of your digital files from your WordPress site.

 == Description ==

-I developed the Simple Download Monitor plugin because I wanted to monitor the number of downloads of my files.
+I developed the Simple Download Monitor plugin because I needed a nice way to manage my digital downloads and monitor the number of downloads of my files.

 This plugin is very useful for managing and tracking your digital file download counts.

-You can password protect your downloadable files too.
+You can password protect your downloadable files too (visitors will require a password before downloading the file when you use this option).

+There is an option to show an ajax file tree browser so your visitors can browse all your files and download the ones they want.

 You can configure downloadable files from your WordPress admin dashboard via an elegant user interface.
 Then allow your visitors to download the files and this plugin will monitor which files get downloaded how many times.